A Robust Multi-Batch L-BFGS Method for Machine Learning: Numerical Results

 We should note that using a large batch size is not a bottleneck for current high-performance computing hardware, on the contrary, using small batch sizes leads to under-utilization of computational hardware and in fact hinders the ability to parallelize the methods.
 Figure \ref{fig:batchSize1} illustrates this phenomenon; we show the average computational time of a gradient evaluation (over 1,000 evaluations) for different batch sizes ranging from $1$ to $4096$ relative to the computational time of the computation of the gradient using a single data point.
 The computation was performed on an NVIDIA Tesla K80 GPU using PyTorch.
 It is clear that for the {\it Multiclass Linear classification} task, the compute time of a single gradient is roughly the same as the compute time of a gradient based on a batch of size $1024$, whereas for the larger training tasks, the compute time of the gradients appear constant up to batch sizes of roughly $128$.
+We should note however that their is a risk of decreased generalization when increasing the batch size, unless other strategies such as modifying the step size or regularization are used; see e.g., \cite{keskar2016large,goyal2017accurate}.